SuperMaZingCoder/TableIt/README.md

 ## Known Issues
 These are the issues that I know of:
+* No known issues

+## Fixed Issues
-* When you call the function it converts each element into a string **I am working on this as you read this**
+* When you call the function it no longer converts each element into a string